domingosmiguel/MyWallet-back/README.md

-# **MyWallet API**
+# MyWallet API

-This API was built to manage all data for MyWallet Saas.
+### The Backend Engine for MyWallet Saas

-## **Exercised Contents**:
+This API powers the MyWallet Saas application, managing all its data efficiently and securely.

--   CRUD operations in a noSQL database (MongoDB)
+## Capabilities

--   Proper error handling
+-   **Full CRUD operations:** Create, read, update, and delete financial records seamlessly.
--   Proper HTTP responses for every operation made
+-   **NoSQL powerhouse:** Leverages the flexibility and scalability of MongoDB for data storage.

-## **Ideas For The Future**:
+-   **Error-aware:** Handles errors gracefully and provides informative responses.

--   Layered architecture
+-   **Clear communication:** Uses proper HTTP responses to keep clients informed of operation results.

--   Unitary tests
+## Future Roadmap

--   E2E tests
+-   **Layered architecture:** Refactor code for cleaner separation of concerns and maintainability.
--   ORM for database management
+-   **Testing suite:** Implement unit and E2E tests for comprehensive quality assurance.
--   Take user data out of '/records' endpoint response
+-   **Database abstraction:** Introduce an Object-Relational Mapper (ORM) for easier data manipulation.
--   Better data encryption
+-   **Robust encryption:** Implement stronger encryption methods to safeguard user information.
--   Implement Docker Compose + NGINX
+-   **Deployment flexibility:** Utilize Docker Compose and NGINX for easier containerization and deployment.

-## **How to run**:
+## Getting Started

 After you configure you MongoDB locally: